chdsbd/kodiak/docs/docs/config-reference.md

 ### `merge.message.cut_body_before`

 - **type:** `string`
-- **default:** ``
+- **default:** `null`

-Removes all the content before the specified pattern in the pull request body to create the body of the commit message.
+Remove all content before the configured string in the pull request body.

-This settings is useful, when we want to include only a part of the pull request description as commit message.
+This setting is useful when we want to include only a part of the pull request description as the commit message.

 This option only applies when `merge.message.body_type = "markdown"`.